cutlasses/TeensyJuce/README.md

 bool                            process_audio_out( int channel )
 ```

-This will then call do the Teensy or Juce based audio handling, and call the functions below that you can override with your audio code.
+This will then do the Teensy or Juce based audio handling, and call the functions below that you can override with your audio code.

 ```
 // add audio processing code in these 2 functions